atlas0fd00m/rfcat/README.md

 ## How to use RfCat python

 After having followed the above guide on how to install the rfcat python client, you can simply type `rfcat -r` to interact with the Dongle.
-You can also create scripts to use the Dongle, and some example script for the `PandwaRF` are provided in [rflib/gollum_examples](./rflib/gollum_examples).
+You can also create scripts to use the Dongle, and some example script for the `PandwaRF` are provided in the [examples](./examples/) folder.
 You can also check the [legacy Using rfcat](#using-rfcat) for additional info.